 Anyone can open a bank account in Canada as long as they meet the identification requirements set out in the Bank Act.
 You can open an account even if you don’t have a job or money to deposit.

 Before you decide on the right account for you, you need to shop around for the package that best meets your needs.
 This will help you to identify accounts that are tailored specifically for new immigrants to Canada.
-You can compare the banking packages available using the online interactive Account Selector Tool available from The Financial Consumer Agency of Canada (FCAC).
+You can compare the banking packages available using the online interactive The Financial Consumer Agency of Canada (FCAC).available from

 Deposits are Secure